Origami-Cloudless-AI/software-engineering-project/README.md

 ## ML pipeline
 1. Object detection
 2. -> face detection
-3. -> Person identificaion pipeline
+3. -> Person identification pipeline

 A VM can be used to test the similar functionality with mock camera.
 ::::